GurditLubana/Group-10-Meal-Planner/Devlog.md

    - Entered personal dev history for May 19, 31 and July 1 and 2
    - Added additionalDocs
    - Bug: need to change the cardOnSelect UI, we do not want to add items from this menu anymore

+### 2022-06-03
+    Dev: Gurdit
+Duration: 6hrs
+    Tasks:
+    - implemented a validation method for the edible classes
+    - created a unitconverter class for the object units
+    - implemented all the edge cases for the unit converter class

 ### 2022-06-12
      Dev: Zhou